coverclock/com-diag-diminuto/README.md

-I owe a debt of gratitude to my mentors, particularly at Wright State University (Dayton Ohio), at the National Center for Atmospheric Research (Boulder Colorado), and at Bell Labs and its various spin-offs (Wesminster Colorado and environs), and at my various long time clients, who were so generous with their time and expertise over the years, and to those employers and clients who both inspired and sometimes even shipped this software in their products.
+I owe a debt of gratitude to my mentors, particularly at Wright State University (Dayton Ohio), at the National Center for Atmospheric Research (Boulder Colorado), and at Bell Labs and its various spin-offs (Wesminster Colorado and environs), at my various long time clients, who were so generous with their time and expertise over the years, and to those employers and clients who both inspired and sometimes even shipped this software in their products.